sphrak/opendata-download-radar/README.md

 but serve the `.tiff` format as `.png`'s instead since its not officially supported.

+Downloads and colorizes and serves a 887x471 pixel image in < 100 ms.

 ### Libraries used
 * https://docs.rs/image/0.21.0/image/
 * https://github.com/seanmonstar/reqwest